kauwai/robofriends-redux/README.md

 ## Running the project

-To run this project you can use either npm or yarn to download the dependencies.
+To run this project you can use either npm or yarn to download and install the dependencies.

 ### Using npm